Content warning: Weight, food, and body discussion

 It’s hard to talk about the winter holidays without talking about weight gain.

-It makes sense: The holidays are tangled with emotion.
-The wintry weather and shorter days can make it difficult to move as much as we might like throughout the day.
-And every gathering seems to center around preparing—and enjoying—rich meals and festive treats.
+It makes sense: The holidays are tangled with emotions and seasonal changes that can make it harder stay on track with healthy choices.
+There’s the excitement and joy of celebrating, but seasonal depression and grief during the holidays are also common.
+Wintry weather and shorter days can make it difficult to move as much as we might like throughout the day.
+And every gathering seems to center around preparing — and enjoying — rich meals and festive treats.

 Year after year, holiday weight gain may feel unavoidable.
 And for those working to maintain or lose weight, that can be a major source of stress.